 My Baby Has Cradle Cap, Will Shaving Help?

 Shaving your baby’s head will not cure cradle cap.
-Cradle cap is a skin condition and it actually has little to do with the hair itself.
+Cradle cap is a skin condition that actually has little to do with the hair itself.

 In fact, shaving the hair while baby has cradle cap could irritate the skin and worsen the condition.